 Consider these 3 factors when choosing a secured credit card:

 Does the card require a credit check?
-Those that don’t check your credit history will prove much easier to obtain as a new immigrant to Canada.
+Those that don’t check your credit history will prove much easier to obtain as a newcomer to Canada.

 What is the required security deposit?
 Choosing a card with a low minimum security deposit could help you start building credit without hurting your savings.
 You can always request a credit limit increase later on and provide a higher deposit.